ihmeuw/vivarium_csu_ltbi/src/vivarium_csu_ltbi/data/README.rst

 The treatment adherence and efficacy data was generated using an ipython notebook that has been exported to a script and placed here, called "ltbi_tx_efficacy_and_adherence_model.py".
-It save data in the same directory, called "treatment_adherence_draws.csv."
+It saves data in the same directory, called "treatment_adherence_draws.csv."
 This CSV is used directly in the artifact building procedure.